 Kitchen Organization: Racks for Canned Goods

 Use those leftover closet racks as cabinet organizers.
 Trim the racks to length with a hacksaw and then mount screws to the backside of the face frame to hold the racks in place.
 The backside of the rack simply rests against the back of the cabinet.
 Now you can easily find your soup and check the rest of your inventory at a glance with this pantry storage solution.
-Here's a video on how to build this canned good storage solution yourself.

 7 / 30

 Screw a couple strips inside a cabinet door, add some hooks and you've got a perfect roost for measuring cups.
 Just make sure your cups won't bump into the shelves.
 For more inside cabinet door storage ideas click here.

 Here's an easy way to add space for hanging clothes (or at least clothes that don't require a tall space).
 Hang a second clothes rod from the upper rod with lightweight chain.
 Attach the chain to screw eyes directly or use S-hooks or carabiners.
 Carabiners make adjusting the height of the extra rod a snap.